Leave a lasting legacy

 What passions have shaped your life?
 How will you make a powerful and lasting difference beyond your lifetime?

 Your generous bequest provides an opportunity to ‘pay it forward’ and catalyse a lasting impact.
 Above all, your legacy will ensure the values La Trobe was founded on continue well into the future.
+Discover how Liz’s passion for higher education has inspired her to make a powerful impact beyond her lifetime.

 We also recommend that you discuss your intentions with your family and loved ones.